michelgoth/Tables_R_Tutorial/docs/report.md

 ## 1. Cohort Profile: Establishing the Clinical Baseline

 We began by characterizing the cohort to ensure it reflects a typical adult glioma population.
+The script `R/Lesson1.R` loads the data, cleans it using helper functions from `R/utils.R`, and generates simple visualizations.
+Specifically, it creates a histogram to show the age distribution of patients and uses proportional bar charts to visualize the distribution of tumor grades across different presentation types (e.g., primary vs. recurrent tumors).
+These initial steps are fundamental to any analysis, providing a crucial first look at the data's structure and confirming its suitability for the questions we aim to answer.

 - **Figure 1 (Lesson 1)**: The age distribution is right-skewed, with a median in the 40s, consistent with typical glioma cohorts.
 - **Figures 2 & 3 (Lesson 1)**: The cohort includes a mix of WHO grades II, III, and IV, with an expected shift in grade composition between primary and recurrent tumors.